RNC Candidates Pre-Debate Interviews

 Priebus's Supporters Fend Off Attacks

 Steve King, the Republican national committeeman for Wisconsin and a supporter of Reince Priebus, says the accusation that Priebus assisted legal clients on applications for stimulus funds is false.
-“There’s absolutely not a scintilla of truth to ...
+“There’s absolutely not a scintilla of truth to the charge ...